mysql/mysql-utilities/doc/man/mysqldbimport.rst

 To turn off all feedback information, specify the :option:`--quiet` option.

-By default, each table is created on the destination server using the same storage engine as the original table.
-To override this and specify the storage engine to be used for all tables created on the destination server, use the :option:`--new-storage-engine` option.
-If the destination server supports the new engine, all tables will use that engine.
+By default, the utility creates each table on the destination server using the same storage engine as the original table.
+To override this and specify the storage engine to use for all tables created on the destination server, use the :option:`--new-storage-engine` option.
+If the destination server supports the new engine, all tables use that engine.

 To specify the storage engine to use for tables for which the destination server does not support the original storage engine on the source server,